dpradell-dev/openfort-unity-stpn-sample/README.md

       />
   </div>

+## Set up AppStore Connect

 ## Conclusion

 Upon completing the above steps, your Unity game will be fully integrated with Openfort and Unity In-App Purchasing service.
 Always remember to test every feature before deploying to guarantee a flawless player experience.

-For a deeper understanding of the underlying processes, check out the [tutorial video](https://www.youtube.com/watch?v=8Pw4VUyWVY8).
+For a deeper understanding of the underlying processes, check out the [tutorial video](//TODO).

 ## Get support
 If you found a bug or want to suggest a new [feature/use case/sample], please [file an issue](https://github.com/openfort-xyz/samples/issues)).